packetgeek/radioshark-v1-rpi/README.md

 ```c
 systemctl status bluetooth
 ```
+Note: Ignore the complaints about the SAP driver and server.

+8) Reboot your system and log back in as root

-8) Pair up the speaker by running:
+9) Pair up the speaker by running:
 ```c
 bluetoothctl
 power on